Close

 Urge your child to access university support services as needed.

 For example, Residential Life has placed a Resident Assistant on each floor to help students find their way around the university, answer general questions that may arise, and help residents resolve roommate conflicts.
-The Counseling Center can assist your child if he has difficulty adjusting to the university.
+The Center for Counseling and Mental Health Wellness can assist your child if he has difficulty adjusting to the university.
 Accessing these services can be a tremendous asset to a freshman student who is experiencing a problem.

 Encourage your child to get involved on campus.